aprsworld/wsBroadcast/README.md

 The WebSockets Server currently broadcasts the dynamic data to all connected clients.
 In the future it may support updating the data as well.

-The WebSockets Server requires the 'ws' npm module.  (`npm install --save ws`) For diagnostic and debugging the 'wscat' module is recommended.  (`npm install -g wscat`)
+The WebSockets Server requires the 'ws' npm module.  (`npm install ws`) For diagnostic and debugging the 'wscat' module is recommended.  (`npm install -g wscat`)

 Currently the WebSocket server defaults to running on port 1228.